Oracy

 Implementation

 At King’s Hedges, we have developed a consistent and high-quality approach to teaching oracy skills by implementing our Communications Project, which began in the academic year 2023-24.
 The project is designed to give each year group, from Nursery through to Year 6, a clear focus for developing and promoting age-appropriate speaking and listening skills.
 For example, in Nursery, pupils learn songs linked to their curriculum and perform these to parents and carers at the end of term.
-Another example is that in Year 5, pupils led Friday assemblies for the entire summer term, sharing with the rest of the school an inspirational figure.
-Pupil voice gathered after the term of year-group specific projects was overwhelmingly positive, with all pupils saying they felt proud of their achievements and that they would like the opportunity to continue practising their oracy skills in the future.
+In Year 5, pupils lead Friday assemblies for the entire summer term, sharing with the rest of the school an inspirational figure.
+Pupil voice gathered after these projects has been overwhelmingly positive, with all pupils saying they felt proud of their achievements and that they would like the opportunity to continue practising their oracy skills in the future.
+This ongoing reflection helps to inform the next steps for our project.
+As well as during our Communications Project, oracy skills are also embedded within the wider context of our curriculum and staff use every opportunity to model communication skills effectively for a range of purposes and audiences.

-The Communications Project is continuing in this academic year (2024-25) with all year groups using their theme learning as a stimulus for their projects.
-Our tagline for the projects – Prepare, Practise, Present – ensures that practise is at the heart of the process and means pupils are able to receive feedback from peers and adults before their final presentations.
+The Communications Project continues to be embedded within all year groups using their theme learning as a stimulus for their projects to give meaningful opportunities to practise their oracy skills.
+Our tagline for the projects – Prepare, Practise, Present – ensures that practise is at the heart of the process and means pupils are able to receive meaningful feedback from peers and adults before their final presentations.
+Staff are encouraged to build on the previous year group’s KPIs and use their assessment of the pupils to inform future oracy opportunities.

 Impact